 The Group has established an environmental, social and governance task force ("ESG Task Force") to promote a company-wide awareness of ESG issues.
-The ESG Task Force is comprised of senior management and general staff with adequate knowledge on ESG, its members span across different business departments, including the operational, human resources and finance departments.
-They are responsible for executing the Group's ESG measures, collecting and analysing ESG data, giving suggestions to the Board on ESG issues and reviewing ESG-related matters across the Group's different departments.
+The ESG Task Force comprises senior management and general staff with adequate knowledge on ESG, its members come from different business departments of the Group, including the operational, human resources and finance departments.
+They are responsible for executing the Group's ESG measures, collecting and analysing ESG data, preparing ESG reports, giving suggestions to the Board on ESG issues and reviewing ESG-related matters across the Group's different departments.
+Where appropriate, external advisors would be engaged to provide expertise and professional advice for the ESG management process.

-With the assistance of the ESG Task Force, the Board continuously evaluates and monitors the Group's ESG performance, risk and opportunities.
+With the assistance of the ESG Task Force, the Board regularly reviews the materiality of the Group's ESG issues and continuously monitors the Group's ESG performance, risk and opportunities.
 The ESG Task Force holds meetings regularly to discuss the effectiveness of the Group's policies and procedures and seek opportunities to improve the Group's ESG performance.
-The ESG Task Force reports its findings to the Board where appropriate so that the Board can look for solutions to manage the Group's ESG risks and opportunities.
+The ESG Task Force reports its findings to the Board at least annually so that the Board can look for solutions to manage the Group's ESG risks and opportunities.